eddmann/eddmann.github.io/_posts/2014/2014-04-05-self-signed-ssl-certificates-with-nginx-and-apache.md

 ---
 layout: post
 title: 'Self-Signed SSL Certificates with Nginx and Apache'
-meta: 'Creating and configuring self-signed certificates with Nginx and Apache.'
+meta: 'Master the process of creating self-signed SSL certificates on CentOS for secure development environments using Nginx and Apache.'
+tags: ssl nginx apache
 ---

 Since having the opportunity to discuss web application security ([part 1](http://threedevsandamaybe.com/posts/web-application-security-part-1/), [part 2](http://threedevsandamaybe.com/posts/web-application-security-part-2/)) recently on the podcast, I thought it was a good time to have a deeper look into SSL/TLS (Transport Layer Security).
-There are plenty of good resources online discussing the [technical side](http://www.youtube.com/watch?v=iQsKdtjwtYI) of the topic, however, at a high-level point-to-point encryption and server identification are the two problems it attempts to solve.
+There are plenty of good resources online discussing the [technical side](http://www.youtube.com/watch?v=iQsKdtjwtYI) of the topic.
+However, at a high level, point-to-point encryption and server identification are the two problems it attempts to solve.

 <!--more-->